-Another creative idea is to host a quick-cooking demo that focuses on healthy snacks and lunch ideas for students.
+Another creative idea is to host a quick-cooking demo that focuses on students’ healthy snacks and lunch ideas.
 You only need a small booth within the supermarket to do this, or if you have some space outside, you can add chairs for your audience to sit in during your show.
 End the demo by distributing samples of your finished food products for tasting.
 This is a great way to collaborate with brands and feature their products.

 3. Display Food Products Near the Checkout Line

-In supermarkets, busy parents and impatient youngsters who are in line to pay for their purchases could abandon their items if they feel that they are waiting too long.
-Keep customers occupied by giving them access to product displays along the cashier line, and the wait in line seems shorter.
-Make your displays interactive and strategically place the CTAs so that you can motivate customers to add last-minute items to their cart.
+In supermarkets, busy parents and impatient youngsters who are in line to pay for their purchases could abandon their items if they are waiting too long.
+Keep customers occupied by giving them access to product displays along the cashier line, and then wait in line seems shorter.
+Make your displays interactive and strategically place the signage so that you can motivate customers to add last-minute items to their cart.